manublj/polygraph/readme copy.txt

 - **Article Feed:** Displays a curated feed of political and general news articles categorized as THEORY or REPORTING.
 - **Reading Mode:** Offers an enhanced reading interface that parses articles using the Readability API, making text easier to digest.
 - **Highlighting & Floating Icons:** Enables users to highlight sections of text; these highlights are then visually represented as floating icons both in the article view and on the homepage feed.
 - **Dynamic Content Addition:** A floating 'Add' button lets users input new data.
-The input form adapts based on the content category selected (THEORY, REPORTING).
+The input form adapts based on the content category selected (THEORY, REPORTING, or INSTANCES).
 - **Google Sheets Integration:** All data is stored and updated dynamically in Google Sheets, ensuring real-time synchronization across the application.
 - **Entity-based Organization:** Articles, reports, and instances are categorized by entities (e.g., people, political parties, movements).
 - **Offline Functionality:** Utilizes Progressive Web App capabilities for offline access.
 - **Complete Table Views:** View complete database tables for all Google Sheets data.
+- **Reported Instances:** Track and categorize reported instances of discrimination, sexual abuse, and exploitation.

 ## Table Structure and Alignment